go-services/annotation/README.md

 }
 ```
 ## Definitions
-Annotate also provides a way to check if the annotation has the correct parameters, name.
+Annotation also provides a way to check if the annotation has the correct parameters, name.

 **ParameterDefinition**
 ```go